GBouffard/Hacker-news-feed/README.md

 What to improve:
 ----
+- I noticed only towards the end of the project that the columns widths can after a certain amount of time inexplicably grow!
+I worked for most of the project with only 10 top stories to start small.
+I would need to spend time investigating why this behaviour is happening.
+It also unfortunately make my responsive design irrelevant when this behaviour happens.
-- The logic of the API calls is unit tested however for some reasons the enzyme, react-test-renderer and Chai set-up/versioning conflicted; answers found on StackOverflow and Github didn't resolve so after a while, instead of being stuck I decided to skip integration tests and delay additional debugging to later.
+- For some reasons the enzyme, react-test-renderer and Chai set-up/versioning conflicted; answers found on StackOverflow and Github didn't resolve so after a while, instead of being stuck I decided to skip integration tests and delay additional debugging to later.
 I like TDD so have investigated other testing frameworks to use for functional tests but didn't have the time to try them yet.
-I added snapshot tests at the end to at least have additional security regarding the strength of the code and application.
+I added snapshot tests at the end to add additional security regarding the strength of the isolated React Components.
-- There might be more efficient ways to access data from the API and I am keen to learn about them.
+- There might be more efficient ways to access data from the API and I am keen to learn about them; also it would be best to load the content once the response comes back instead of a fixed 5 seconds delay.
 - sass or less compiling instead of css could also be added.
 - Component state is fine as a MVP, but an application architecture such as Flux or Redux would be a great addition.
 - A continuous integration tool could also be added.